thcasey3/hanlab/docs/_sources/index.rst.txt

 **hanlab** is an open-source Python package containing code used to process, fit, and analyze various types of DNP, NMR, and EPR data generated in the lab of Songi Han at UCSB.

 **hanlab** is dependent on the DNPLab package.
-For information on installing and using DNPLab please visit the documentation site:
+For information on installing and using DNPLab please visit |DNPLab|

 hanlab Guide
 ============